DS-Jerry-in-Taiwan/project-set/README.md

 All comments are welcome.

-Let's work togather and have fun during process of improvement
+Let's work together and have fun during process of improvement